justanhduc/neuralnet-pytorch/README.md

 The CUDA Chamfer distance is taken from the [AtlasNet](https://github.com/ThibaultGROUEIX/AtlasNet) repo.

-The EMD loss is taken from [this Pytorch wrapper](https://gist.github.com/pclucas14/826c129aea315b02cbde0ec23ceb1068).

 The AdaBound optimizer is taken from its [official repo](https://github.com/Luolc/AdaBound).

+The adapted Gin for Pytorch code is taken from [Gin-config](https://github.com/google/gin-config).